 Before policies can be designed to reduce training inequalities and motivate older workers to refresh and upgrade their skills, the reasons why older workers participate less in training need to be identified.
 Three major types of barriers seem to be responsible: economic, attitudinal, and institutional.

 The Beckerian human capital theory provides an economic framework for understanding how economic agents decide whether to invest in knowledge by comparing expected returns and costs.
 Returns and costs include both monetary and non-monetary components, such as psychological costs and motivational returns.
 Human capital theory predicts that an individual will participate in training when the discounted returns to training are larger than the costs.
 Similar arguments apply to firms, which will invest in training if the discounted returns are larger than the discounted costs.
 Since older adults have on average fewer expected years left in the workforce, workers and employers will have less time to enjoy the returns to training, resulting in lower discounted training benefits.
 Training older workers therefore implies a higher probability of not recouping training costs.
-Moreover, from a firm’s perspective, because training performance is worse among older workers than among younger ones, firms will likely find it more profitable to invest in training younger workers, to the extent that different training performance translates into differences in productivity.
-From a worker’s perspective, older workers will be less motivated than younger workers to invest in training unless the eventual productivity rise is followed by a more than proportional change in earnings.
+Moreover, from a firm's perspective, because training performance might be worse among older workers than among younger ones, firms could find it more profitable to invest in training younger workers, to the extent that different training performance translates into differences in productivity, and provide a suboptimal level of training to older workers for cautionary reasons.
+From a worker's perspective, older workers will be less motivated than younger workers to invest in training, unless the eventual productivity rise is followed by a more than proportional change in earnings.

 Attitudinal barriers relate to age stereotypes and negative beliefs and expectations of employers about workers based only on their age.
 Employers commonly consider older workers to have lower learning potential, even though the gap in training performance with younger workers can be reduced by training interventions that are matched to the learning needs of older workers .
 Furthermore, even though older workers are less likely to leave a firm than are younger workers, employers see older workers as having shorter job tenure and therefore view training of older workers as an investment with lower returns .
 Some older workers are also affected by negative stereotypes about their own capabilities to learn new skills .
 The most severe risk associated with age stereotypes, however, is the failure of management to adequately invest in older workers’ training, rather than an unwillingness of older workers to profit from training .